Autonomous programming and process bark

 "When you buy a banana, all you want is the fruit, not the peel.
 However, you have to pay for the peel mesthe same.
 The peel is a waste, and the consumer shouldn't pay for that waste."

-Shingo was so stubborn for reducing losses that he can identify this even in objects of nature we see every day.
-This look must be a skill that every production engineer should seek to develop. planning and programming processes is no different.
-In supply chains that are more robust and already adapted to Advanced Planning and Scheduling production process can become an almost bureaucratic process for Key-USER .
-It is good to emphasize that here we are talking about companies whose process is extremely structured.
-For example, companies that generate several programming scenarios, without manual intervention in programming, and the choice of which scenario to move on is decided based on several key indicators.
-Due to this process being so well consolidated and standardized, we can configure the APS solution to perform a new programming automatically.
-However, the periodicity of reprogramming is a very particular subject of each company, because here we are dealing with a trade-off for the production system that is the discussion between responsiveness and rigidity.
-The great point between these two factors should be very well thought out.
-If we walk to a very responsive , that is, when we can change the programming in the very short term, we risk leaving the production with little confidence to plan the execution of the orders.
-If we walk to a very rigid , that is, where we reprogram little frequency, we run the risk of bearing production and not readjusting programming on time.
-Finding this S Weet Spot is a very wide and perhaps challenging theme when implementing an autonomous programming solution.
-The first (and more obvious) is the time gain for monitoring and improving the programming process.
-Second, the standardization of the process is intensified and this gives more predictability to production and other support areas.
-Another gain is the adaptability of programming to external events and their impacts on programming more agile.
-All these gains are always originated by a restless look at the process.
+Shingo was so obsessed with reducing waste that he could identify it even in everyday objects found in nature.
+This kind of insight should be a skill that every production engineer should strive to develop.
+And when we talk about planning and scheduling , it's no different.
+In supply chains that are more robust and already adapted to APS ( Advanced Planning and Scheduling ), the production sequencing can become almost bureaucratic for the key user .
+It's important to emphasize that we are talking about company whose processes are extremely structured.
+For example, company that generate various scheduling scenarios without manual intervention, and the choice of which scenario to proceed with is decided based on several key indicators.
+Because this process is so well consolidated and standardized, we can configure the APS solution to automatically execute a new schedule.
+However, the frequency of rescheduling is a very particular matter for each company , as we are dealing with a trade-off for the production system: the discussion between responsiveness and rigidity.
+The optimal point between these two factors must be very carefully considered.
+If we move towards a very responsive , meaning we can change the schedule in the very short term, we risk leaving production with little confidence to plan the execution of orders.
+If we move towards a very rigid , meaning we reschedule infrequently, we risk disorienting production and failing to readjust the schedule in time.
+Finding this sweet spot is a very broad topic and perhaps the most challenging aspect when implementing an autonomous scheduling solution.
+Now, once the ideal rescheduling cadence is found, we have several gains.
+The first (and most obvious) is the time saved by the user for monitoring and improving the scheduling process.
+Second, the standardization of the process is intensified, which provides more predictability for production and other support areas.
+Another gain is the adaptability of the schedule to external events and their impacts on the schedule in a more agile way.
+All these gains always originate from a restless look at the process.
 Never forget that we can improve the way we do our activities.
-Shingo has even managed to complain about the way nature “produces” bananas, so there are no limits for us not to look at the losses of our daily lives.
-Tell us what are the “bananas bark” you realized in your business today.
+Shingo even complained about the way nature "produces" bananas, so there are no limits to what we can't look at in our daily lives.
+Did you like it?
+Tell us what "banana peels" you noticed in your business today.

 And how can neo help your industry?